Omicron: States enhance surveillance, Delhi start genome sequencing; PM to hold meeting on Thursday | Health

 Official sources said Modi will take stock of the pandemic situation across the country.

 With the national capital recording over 50 cases of Omicron, Delhi Chief Minister Arvind Kejriwal will also hold a review meeting on Thursday to assess the preparedness and management of the new variant of the virus.
-During the day, nine cases were recorded in Kerala, four in Rajasthan, two in Andhra Pradesh and one in Haryana among others.
+During the day, nine cases were recorded in Kerala, four in Rajasthan and two in Andhra Pradesh among others.

 The Delhi Disaster Management Authority (DDMA), on the other hand, directed district magistrates to ensure no Christmas and New Year gathering takes place in the national capital.